 So how do you gather all this data?

-4 methods for quantitative research & what you’ll learn
+4 quantitative methods for research & what you’ll learn

 Method 1: technical analysis

 If you’re an SEO person, you may be most familiar with the technical analysis of a site.
 Most of this data lives in Google Analytics.
-The goal of a technical analysis is to identify behind-the-scenes site issues that negatively impact the user experience.
+The goal of technical analysis is to identify behind-the-scenes site issues that negatively impact the user experience.

 For example, during a technical analysis, you may notice that product pages are exceptionally slow because the image sizes are too large.
 (You can check page speed directly in Google Analytics or in tools like Google PageSpeed Insights.)
 Or you may see that users of Android devices have a much higher bounce rate than users of Apple products.

 IN THIS EXAMPLE, IT’S EASY TO SEE THAT OLDER VERSIONS OF INTERNET EXPLORER HAVE FAR WORSE CONVERSION RATES—AN ISSUE THAT’S COSTING THIS COMPANY THOUSANDS IN REVENUE

 For each component of technical analysis, you’ll come away with hard numbers—pages with load times above 10 seconds, devices with above-average bounce rates, browsers with below-average conversion rates, etc.